Rheumatoid arthritis

 How is rheumatoid arthritis treated?

 Rheumatoid arthritis is currently incurable.
-However, it can be treated with medication and with methods like physical therapy.
+However, it can be treated with medication and with non-medical methods such as physiotherapy.
+Surgery is sometimes also required.
 There are various ways to make everyday life easier.

 Medications can inhibit inflammation and can delay progression of the disease.
 They can also help to alleviate symptoms like pain and swelling and to improve joint function or to preserve it for as long as possible.